Referent:innen

 Zielsetzung

-In most cases the implementation of appropriate hygiene programmes and measures have been implemented as an essential part for the manufacturing of pharmaceutical products.
-A series of regulations address the subject of microbiological facility control but GMP requirements are mostly described in more general terms.
-But how can they be introduced in pharmaceutical companies in a practice-oriented way?
-What is state-of–the-art?
-How should detergents and disinfectants be used?
+In most cases, the implementation and execution of appropriate hygiene programmes and measures is an essential part of the manufacture of pharmaceutical products.
+A number of regulations deal with the subject of microbiological operational control, but often the GMP requirements are rather general.
+But how can they be implemented in pharmaceutical companies in a practical way?
+What is the state of the art?
+How should cleaning agents and disinfectants be used?
+What does a contamination control strategy look like?

-The overall goal of such a system is to prevent microbiological contamination of the pharmaceutical product.
-But even if such a system has been established, it is of utmost importance that these programmes and measures are understood and followed by all operators who carry out quality-relevant work.
-Therefore, regulations demand intensive training in hygiene issues.
+The overriding aim of such a system is to prevent microbiological and particulate contamination of the pharmaceutical product.
+But even if such a system is established, it is of the utmost importance that these programmes and measures are understood and followed by all employees who carry out quality-relevant work.
+This is why the regulations require intensive training in hygiene issues.

-And in the new Annex 1, the overarching interlinking of the individual measures is now also clearly required with the Contamination Control Strategy.
+And in the new Annex 1 of the EU GMP guidelines, the overarching integration of the individual measures with the contamination control strategy is now also clearly required.

-Against the background of these requirements, this ECA education course is designed to cover all important aspects of controlling microbiological contamination.
-It ranges from sources of contamination to validation of cleaning and disinfection processes and training of operators.
-A focus will be on those problems that occur frequently in pharmaceutical production; possible solutions to these challenges will be discussed.
+Against the background of these requirements, this ECA training course is designed to cover all important aspects of microbiological and, to a lesser extent, particulate contamination control.
+It ranges from the sources of contamination to the validation of cleaning and disinfection processes and the training of operating personnel.
+Emphasis is placed on the problems frequently encountered in pharmaceutical production and possible solutions to these challenges are discussed.

-The course ranges from regulatory requirements and microbiological basics, sources of contamination, hygiene measures and monitoring to life cycle management of the overall strategy.
+The course ranges from legal requirements and microbiological principles, sources of contamination, hygiene measures and monitoring to life cycle management of the overall strategy.

 Hintergrund

-In pharmaceutical manufacture, cleaning and disinfection and other hygienic measures are important and decisive process steps for fulfilling the quality requirements on the medicinal product.
-To carry them out properly, personnel needs to be both qualified and motivated.
+In pharmaceutical production, cleaning and disinfection as well as other hygiene measures are important and decisive process steps to fulfil the quality requirements for the medicinal product.
+In order to carry them out properly, personnel must be both qualified and motivated.

 Between 1995 and 2005, the potential risk of microbiological contamination was the No 2 critical GMP deficiency and the No 1 major GMP deficiency observed during inspections requested by the CHMP/CVMP of EMEA.